alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 There are tighter controls on trafficking and brokering for some goods and for some locations.

-For goods where there’s a total ban on UK exports (for example, automatic drug injection systems designed to execute human beings by the administering of lethal chemical substances) or where there’s a UK embargo in place, trafficking and brokering also includes:
+For goods where there’s a total ban on UK exports (for example, automatic drug injection systems designed to execute human beings by the administering of lethal chemical substances) or where there’s a UK embargo in place, brokering also includes:

 * general advertising and promotion (eg placing advertisements)
 * finance, financial services, insurance or reinsurance services